faizanpro77/NewsApp/README.md

    - Built using **SwiftUI** with modern UI components like `List`, `NavigationStack`, and `AsyncImage`.
    - Follows a clean and engaging design.

-5. **Dynamic URL**:
-   - The API URL dynamically includes the current date to fetch the latest news articles.

 ---

 ## Tech Stack